orenfromberg/orenfromberg.tech/content/blog/setting-up-a-headless-raspberry-pi/index.md

     # exit
     ```

+    This step involves denying all incoming connections on all ports and then whitelisting the SSH port 22 on all kinds of private IP CIDR ranges for IP4 and IP6.
+See [here](https://en.wikipedia.org/wiki/Private_network) for more info.

+    After this, if you want to enable incoming connections on any ports, you'll need to whitelist the port.
+For example, if you want to enable access for HTTP:
+    ```
+    $ sudo su -
+    # ufw disable
+    # ufw allow 80/tcp
+    # ufw enable
+    ```

 1. Install fail2ban:
     ```
     $ apt install -y fail2ban
     ```

+    See more info on fail2ban [here](https://www.fail2ban.org/wiki/index.php/Main_Page).

 That's it.
 Now I've got a fresh headless Raspberry Pi ready to go.
 Let me know if you have any ideas how I can improve this in the comments below.